Skip to main content

 Commercial Ice Machine Not Making Ice (Hoshizaki, Manitowoc)

 Your Hoshizaki or Manitowoc stopped dropping ice.
-Here are the real causes, the checks you can run before you call, and when it's time for a tech.
+Here are the real causes, the checks you can safely run before you call, and when it's time for a tech.
 Tri-Valley commercial ice machine repair.

-Andrew Kuznetsov May 30, 2026 4 min
+By May 30, 2026 4 min

 A commercial ice machine that stops dropping ice is a same-day problem.
 A bar runs dry, a restaurant 86s the cold drinks, a cafe scrambles for bagged ice.
 Before you panic or replace the unit, most no-ice faults trace back to a handful of causes you can check in ten minutes.
 Here’s how to read the symptom on a Hoshizaki or a Manitowoc and decide what’s a quick fix versus a service call.